kwokkw/Predictive-Text-Project-Fruit-Search-/README.md

 6. Filter The List Based On User Input
 7. Display The Results List As A Drop Down
    - clear the results array before populating it with new suggestions.
 8. Highlight the suggestion below a user’s cursor (Add an event listener to trigger whenever a user hovers over one of the suggestions in the drop down list.
 Write a function which highlights the suggestion.
-Attach this function to the event listener.)????????????????????
+Attach this function to the event listener.) - For learning purpose.
 9. Populate the search box with a user’s selected suggestion
     - When a user clicks on a suggestion, that string should fill the Search Bar.
 Add an event listener which triggers when a user clicks.
 Write a function useSuggestion() to populate the Search Bar with the suggestion.
 Add this function to the event listener.
 10. Style the Page